 There are many benefits to working with an MSP.
 MSPs deal with a host of potential issues and have experience planning for the unplannable, such as security breaches, data loss, or responding to a disaster.

 An MSP can proactively implement plans and systems to reduce business interruption and promote continuity.
-When a crisis hits, the MSP will actually keep IT services up and do everything on the back end to allow team members to access mission critical resources as needed.
+When a crisis hits, they will actually keep IT services up and do everything on the back end to allow team members to access mission critical resources as needed.

 Automating business processes